-Proposals that shareholders seek to have included in management's proxy soliciting materials must be received by the Corporate Secretary on or before December 1, 2011 and must contain the information required by the SEC's Rule 14a-8 and otherwise comply with SEC rules.
+Proposals that shareholders seek to have included in management's proxy soliciting materials must be received by the Corporate Secretary on or before November 30, 2012 and, in order to be so included, must contain the information required by the SEC's Rule 14a-8 and otherwise comply with SEC rules.
+However, in order for a proposal to be eligible to be presented at the meeting, the shareholder must also comply with all of the requirements specified in the Company's Bylaws for nominating a person for election as a director and/or bringing other business before the meeting.